|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

-- In addition to the two required courses listed above, students must take three 600-level BUA classes selected from the MBA required core.
-Those classes and when they are offered online are:
+In addition to the two required courses listed above, students must take three 600-level BUA classes selected from the MBA required core.

-- BUA 605: Creating & Capturing Value in the Digital Economy.
 Represents an integration of concepts and principles from the Marketing and Management Information Science disciplines.
-Prerequisite: BUA 270 Marketing or equivalent, or successful completion of the MBA Marketing Tutorial.
+Prerequisite: BUA 270 Marketing or equivalent, or successful completion of the MBA Marketing Tutorial. (offered fall)

-- BUA 651: Financial Management.
 An MBA course that provides a foundation in financial management.
-Prerequisite is financial and managerial accounting, which can be met by taking BUA 400 or two undergraduate courses in financial and managerial accounting; and a principles of finance course or the MBA program’s finance tutorial.
+Prerequisite is financial and managerial accounting, which can be met by taking BUA 400 or two undergraduate courses in financial and managerial accounting; and a principles of finance course or the MBA program’s finance tutorial. (offered fall)

-- BUA 609: Financial Statement Analysis.
 This course is designed to help students understand how to use and analyze financial statements for making valuation and business decisions.
-Prerequisite is financial and managerial accounting, which can be met by taking BUA 400 or two undergraduate courses in financial and managerial accounting.
+Prerequisite is financial and managerial accounting, which can be met by taking BUA 400 or two undergraduate courses in financial and managerial accounting. (offered spring)

-- BUA 626 Management of Contemporary Organizations.
 Explores analytical perspectives to understand how individuals organize themselves in accomplishing organizational goals.
 Applies a managerial approach with a focus on real-life contemporary organizations.
-Prerequisite is a basic management course or the MBA program’s marketing tutorial.
+Prerequisite is a basic management course or the MBA program’s marketing tutorial. (offered spring)

-- BUA 620 Business Law.
 Introduces managers to current U.S. laws and regulations that impact on the operations of business.
-This course has no prerequisites.
+This course has no prerequisites. (offered summer)

-Alternative 600 level BUA courses may substitute with permission of the MBA Director.
+Alternative 600 level BUA/MBA courses may substitute with the permission of the MBA Director.

 Graduates of this certificate program can enter into several mid to senior level positions.
 Those interested in operating their own business will find this certificate helpful.
 Potential career and career tracks include: